 You've come to the right place.
 Some folks love growing basil for the wonderful fragrance that it produces.
-Others love harvesting the leaves for drying or making pesto.
+Others love harvesting the leaves for drying or making pesto or an Italian sauce.

 Basil is an herb that is simple to plant, easy to maintain and even easier to harvest.
 Different varieties of basil produce different basil flavors.
 Some are stronger tasting and more aromatic than others.
 Some varieties have a hint of cinnamon, licorice or citrus flavor.
 Basil can be used fresh to make a variety of sauces or pesto, or as a flavoring in teas.
 It can easily be dried and used to season almost any variety of meat, poultry, fish or vegetables.
 Nothing beats the sweet aroma from a fresh basil plant growing in your garden or on a deck or patio.